jpanuncialman/animegenbot/README.md

 ## Description

 The AnimeGenBot Twitter Bot generates anime titles and descriptions, commenting on the similar machine-like ouput of anime every season and the surrounding consumerist culture.
-Utilizing a Markov chain algorithm, the bot takes titles and descriptions fed through a scraper (https://github.com/jpanuncialman/mal-scraper) and constructs new ones
+Utilizing a Markov chain algorithm, the bot takes titles and descriptions fed through a scraper (https://github.com/jpanuncialman/mal-scraper) and constructs new ones based on a Markov factor.

 ## Technologies